jonathanlandy/testmd/gen_select.md

 ## Special Attributes
 #### `best_results: dict`
   Keys of this dict correspond to feature subset size.
 The value for a given key is also a dict -- one characterizing the best subset seen so far of this size.
   These inner dicts have two keys, `s` and `cod`.
 The first holds a Boolean array specifying which features were included in the subset and the second holds the corresponding COD.

 ## Methods
-#### `__init__(dtype=np.float32)`
+#### `__init__(self, dtype=np.float32)`
   *Parameters*

   * `dtype`: numeric variable type